-Are you an artist interested in a video about your process?
+Are you an artist interested in creating a video about your process?
 I am available for hire!
 Contact me for pricing and let’s make something beautiful together!

 Calethia DeConto, Los Angeles, CA